Our Work

 Trauma Informed Practice

 By embracing trauma informed practices, we can provide more inclusive support, education and intervention for children and young people; one that cultivates empathy and emotional safety in order to support the reduction of trauma-related responses, which can go on to reduce the risk of violence.
-We are working with Barnardo’s to deliver this important work across the region, as well as key partners.
 Our approach seeks to:

 - Equip the children and young people’s workforce: We offer regional awareness-raising and evidence-based training programmes for professionals.
 The training aims to increase understanding of trauma, it’s potential impact(s), and how we can support recovery from trauma.